nbarnold01/Swift-StockFighter/README.md

 # Swift-StockFighter
-A set of solutions for StockFighter.io
+A set of Swift solutions for [StockFighter.io](http://stockfighter.io).